luci-project/eval-atc23/libxcrypt/README.md

 libxcrypt Experiment
 ====================

-The one-way hashing library [libxcrypt](https://github.com/besser82/libxcrypt) was used in Evaluation due to the following attributes
+The one-way hashing library [libxcrypt](https://github.com/besser82/libxcrypt) was used in *Luci*'s evaluation due to the following attributes

  * increasingly [popular](https://qa.debian.org/popcon.php?package=libxcrypt) alternative for glibcs `libcrypt.so.1`
  * [many recent releases](https://github.com/besser82/libxcrypt/releases)
  * excellent [test suite](https://github.com/besser82/libxcrypt/tree/develop/test)

-We evaluate *Luci* with the test suite using custom (vanilla) library builds, and the corresponding packages distributed by Debian and Ubuntu.
+We evaluate *Luci* with the test suite using custom (vanilla) library builds and the corresponding packages distributed by Debian and Ubuntu.

 For this evaluation, multithreading (via `pthread`) is used to executed test cases in parallel.
-Therefore, we recommend at least 4 physical cores and a solid amount of memory (8 GB).
+Therefore, we recommend at least 4 physical cores and a solid amount of memory (8 GiB).

 While the overall design of the test case will stress the system a lot, it demonstrates the applicability of the DSU approach in multithreaded applications.